 Samsung uses a tokenization system to encrypt card information and reduce the risk of fraud.
 As a result, our Basic Fraud Tools are not compatible with Samsung Pay.
 We do still recommend collecting and passing billing address information, at miniumum billing postal code, and passing that billing postal code with all Samsung Pay transactions as a best practice.

-Samsung Pay transactions are compatible with our Advanced Fraud Management Tools.
+Samsung Pay transactions are compatible with our Premium Fraud Management Tools.

 Because each unique Samsung Pay transaction requires consent from the customer during the checkout flow, vaulting the payment method for future transactions will result in declines and is not recommended.
 However, Samsung Pay cards can be used for recurring billing and split shipment transactions because the customer consents to future transactions during checkout.